Is it time for your loved one to think about retirement home living? Let’s talk.

-Speaking with a loved one about retirement home options is complex on a number of levels.
+Speaking with a loved one about retirement home living options is complex on a number of levels.
 Fundamentally, you’re asking someone to leave behind their home – the lifestyle they’ve known their entire adult life – for community living and resident care.
 Even if the time is right for this change, you’ll need to be sympathetic to the person’s pride during the discussion.

 Everyone is different, and the prospect of care homes might seem more off-putting to some than others.
 In any case, there’s really no telling how a person will react.
-That’s why it’s best to foster a loving, healthy discussion about assisted living, and help them make the transition as gracefully as possible.
+That’s why it’s best to foster a loving, healthy discussion about retirement home living, and help them make the transition as gracefully as possible.

-Knowing when to speak with a loved one about retirement living can be difficult, especially when you don’t spend every day with the person.
+Knowing when to speak with a loved one about retirement home living can be difficult, especially when you don’t spend every day with the person.
 However, there are a number of clear signs that family members can keep an eye out for.

 If an everyday activity (such as cooking, dressing, cleaning, and doing laundry) seems too much to handle, now might be the time to gently bring the subject up.
 In terms of physical health, a simple hug can reveal a lot about a person’s condition.